Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 Every year from spring to summer, Aida travels in his LADE camper van from Hokkaido in the north to Aichi Prefecture in the south for a fitting session called the "LADE BEANIE CUSTOM FITTING TOUR."
 The camper van itself becomes a mobile store, with a wide variety of samples on offer.
 Customers can see and touch the actual items with their own eyes, check the texture, and even try them on to check how comfortable they are

-perfect for those who want to customize their skis in greater detail, or who want to talk to Aida to find the perfect beanie for them.
+perfect for those who want more detailed customization, or for those who want to find the perfect beanie while talking with Mr. Aida.

 By the way, the following measurement sessions are still available